Victoria Island

-Victoria Island (Kitlineq) is a large island in the Arctic Archipelago that straddles the boundary between Nunavut and the Northwest Territories of Canada.
-It is the eighth-largest island in the world, and at 217291 km2 in area, it is Canada's second-largest island.
-It is nearly double the size of Newfoundland (111390 km2), and is slightly larger than the island of Great Britain (209331 km2) but smaller than Honshu (225800 km2).
+Victoria Island (Note: Kitlineq) is a large island in the Arctic Archipelago that straddles the boundary between Nunavut and the Northwest Territories of Canada.
+It is the eighth-largest island in the world, and at 219,191.31 km2 in area, it is Canada's second-largest island.
+It is just double the size of Newfoundland (108,878.06 km2), and is slightly larger than the island of Great Britain (218,634.50 km2) but smaller than Honshu (228,296.26 km2).
 The western third of the island lies in the Inuvik Region of the Northwest Territories; the remainder is part of Nunavut's Kitikmeot Region.
 The population of 2,168 is divided between two settlements, the larger of which is Cambridge Bay (Nunavut) and the other Ulukhaktok (Northwest Territories).

-The island is named after Queen Victoria, the Canadian sovereign from 1867 to 1901 (though she first became Queen in 1837).
+The island is named after Queen Victoria, the British sovereign from 1837 to 1901.
 The features bearing the name "Prince Albert" are named after her consort, Albert.